12 Eccentric & Quirky Hotels in England You’ll Love

 12. Quarry Walk Park

-Looking for an adventure base that won’t involve fighting over who gets the top bunk?
-Quarry Walk Park in Staffordshire hits the sweet spot where luxury safari tents and wooden pods sit on the edge of a reclaimed quarry.
-These stylish accommodations blend outdoor living with essential comforts: proper beds, private bathrooms, and fully-equipped kitchens.
+Looking for an adventure base that won’t involve fighting over bunk beds?
+Quarry Walk Park in Staffordshire hits the sweet spot where luxury safari tents and wooden pods sit on the edge of a reclaimed limestone quarry.
+These stylish accommodations cost around £100-200+ per night and blend outdoor living with essential modern comforts: proper beds, private bathrooms, and fully-equipped kitchens.

-The surrounding landscape offers immediate access to watersports on the quarry lake, mountain biking trails through Cannock Chase Forest, and climbing experiences on former quarry walls.
-The contrast between active days and evenings spent around your private fire pit creates perfect vacation balance.
+The unique landscape offers immediate access to watersports on the quarry lake, mountain biking trails through Cannock Chase Forest, and climbing experiences on the former quarry walls.
+The contrast between active days and evenings spent around your private fire pit creates that perfect vacation balance of adventure and relaxation.
+Each accommodation comes with outdoor seating areas and BBQ facilities for al fresco dining.

-Located near the Peak District National Park and historic Lichfield with its magnificent cathedral, this base provides excellent options for both adrenaline seekers and culture enthusiasts.
-I was impressed by how the site’s restaurant sources ingredients from local farms, creating memorable meals after days of outdoor activities.
+Located near the Peak District National Park and historic Lichfield with its magnificent three-spired cathedral, this base provides excellent options for both adrenaline seekers and culture enthusiasts.
+The on-site restaurant sources ingredients from local Staffordshire farms, creating memorable meals after days of outdoor activities.
+I was impressed by how the site has transformed an industrial landscape into a beautiful recreational space while maintaining its unique quarry character.
+For groups wanting comfortable accommodation with built-in adventure activities, this delivers that perfect combination of outdoor thrills and indoor comforts.

 Quarry Walk Park in Staffordshire offers a peaceful and unique stay in England, reconnecting guests with nature